weibeld/japanese-notes/books/grammar-books.md

 - Explanations are quite short (more space is given to example sentences and exercises)
 - Appendix with overview of sentence patterns and long verb list (including suru verbs)
 - The sentence patterns are probably the most useful feature of the book
-  - Similar to [Japanese Sentence Patterns for Effective Communication](#japanese-sentence-patterns-for-effective-communication) and [A Dictionary of Basic Japanese Sentence Patterns](#a-dictionary-of-basic-japanese-sentence-patterns), however, it contains more advanced patterns than these two books, which are formed through certain advanced verb forms.
+  - Similar style of patterns as in [Japanese Sentence Patterns for Effective Communication](#japanese-sentence-patterns-for-effective-communication) and [A Dictionary of Basic Japanese Sentence Patterns](#a-dictionary-of-basic-japanese-sentence-patterns), however, the patterns are more advanced, since they evolve around advanced verb forms.

+✅ Will probably buy

+- Use cases:
+  - Discover more advanced sentence patterns based on verbs
+  - Getting more background about verb forms

 ### The Handbook of Japanese Adjectives and Adverbs